 Operation Christmas Child

-One of the programs sponsored by Samaritan’s Purse is Operation Christmas Child (OCC), sometimes known as the shoebox program.
+Operation Christmas Child (OCC) is sometimes known as the shoebox program.
 Shoeboxes are collected in mid-November and delivered to children around the world.
 When delivering the shoeboxes, Samaritan’s Purse includes “The Greatest Gift,” a gospel booklet in the language of each child recipient.
 Samaritan’s Purse’s website and their Facebook page have shared many stories of children and their families who have opened their hearts to Christ because of the gospel booklet included in their shoebox.

-Remove all packaging from items except toothbrushes and batteries.
+Remove all packaging from items except toothbrushes, soap, and batteries.

 A child may only get one shoebox, ever.
 Make it count!

-Definitely pack school supplies and hygiene items, and a few toys too.
+Definitely pack school supplies and hygiene items, and fun items too.

-Coloring sheets can be printed off the computer and folded.
+Coloring sheets can be printed off the computer and folded to fit in the box.

-You can add a personal note, an email address and/or pictures to your box.
+You can add a personal note, an email address, and/or photographs to your box.

 Any item can be included in the box unless it is on the ‘do not pack’ list.